 - Neurological damage from oxygen deprivation

 Download the poster

 Safety messages for parents and caregivers

-- Unsafe window covering cords and children, particularly those under 3 years, can become a deadly mix.
+- Unsafe window covering cords and children, particularly those under 3 years, can be a deadly combination.

 - Children can strangle when they become entangled in the cord loop at their neck.

 - Incidents have involved children up to 9 years of age but most often have occurred to children under the age of 3.

 - Strangulation deaths and injuries can occur anywhere in a house where an unsafe corded window covering is installed.

 - Strangulation has occurred most often in children’s bedrooms and in living rooms, areas generally perceived by care givers as safe.